GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 1. In the **New subnet** section, click **Done**.
 1. Click **Create**.

-The creation of the network and its subnet to can take a minute or more.
+The creation of the network and its subnet can take a minute or more.

 #### Create the GCP external IP address